 Clubs in Santiago

-One club that is continues to remain popular is Blondie, in Barrio Brasil, an indie/goth favourite for many a year.
-Every Thursday there’s an indie party, there’s Goth on Fridays while Saturdays are reserved for guilty pleasure type nights.
-There’s a good programme of live music too that has included Franz Ferdinand in the past.Address:
+One club that is continues to remain popular is Blondie, in Barrio Brasil, an indie and alternative haunt for many a year.
+Every week there's an indie party while weekends are often reserved for goth or guilty pleasure type nights.
+There's a good programme of live music too that has included Franz Ferdinand and The Human League in the past.Address: , Avenida Libertador General Bernardo O'Higgins 2879, Chile,

 Subterraneo is a well-heeled club in Providencia featuring some reasonable DJs.
-It has a fascinating range of events showing some of the most cutting edge eacts in Latin America.
-It’s a big industrial space – perfect for the kind of acts on there.
-It has a website, but the best source of information for what’s on is its Facebook page.Address:
+It has a fascinating range of events showing some of the most cutting edge acts in Latin America.
+It's a big industrial space – perfect for the kind of acts who play there.
+Visit the website for what's on listings.Address: , Paseo Orrego Luco 46, Santiago,

 Live music in Santiago